Peach Moscow Mule

 I’m happy to announce that this summery twist on a Moscow Mule is a home run.

-Even if you’re 20 months pregnant like I am (hahahahaha *sob*) and can’t drink it boozy.
+Even if you’re 20 months pregnant like I am and can’t drink it with vodka.
 So I made a Peach Mule Mocktail for y’all, too.

-These Peach Moscow Mules taste like a peach pie!
-(With or without the alcohol!)
+ALSO, these Peach Moscow Mules taste like a peach pie!

 Which is to say that they’re a little sweet, a little tart, a little zip of cinnamon and a whoooooooooole lotta flavor.